sgwcollins/event_tracker/readme.md

-# Events Backend
+# Events Tracker with Management

-This project servers as a full e
+This project is an Event Tracker, this tool has script to track page views and custom events.
+There is also a dashboard to view all events with two default charts

 ## 📋 Requirements